 A view of cooperation as ever-important is also present in biological anthropology’s study of the primates.
 Many primatologists, wishing to distance themselves from Richard Dawkins’s neo-Darwinian evolutionary perspective which emphasizes competition at the genetic level, have sought to emphasize cooperation in their own theoretical approaches.
 In an essential and foundational paper for students of primatology, Sussman et al. (2005) measured rates of aggressive behaviors versus cooperative ones in a number of species across the Primate Order.
 Although this approach illustrated well that primates, like humans, are in any given moment cooperating more than they are fighting, it must be taken into consideration with several other factors.

 In rejecting a chimp-centric model of human evolution, several mistakes have also been made.
-Recent evidence has supported the hypothesis that bonobos may be more closely related to the last common ancestor (LCA) of chimps and bonobos than chimpanzees are, but this information is irrelevant when attempting to reconstruct the behavior of the LCA of bonobos and chimpanzees.
+Recent evidence has supported the hypothesis that bonobos may be more similar* to the last common ancestor (LCA) of chimps and bonobos than chimpanzees are, but this information is irrelevant when attempting to reconstruct the behavior of the LCA of bonobos and chimpanzees.
 Why do bonobos behave the way they do?
 Environment can contribute to the facts of human behavior and the social variability we see today, and this is probably the case with bonobos as well.
 The predominant hypothesis was proposed by primatologists Frances White and Richard Wrangham in 1988.
 Their theory was that the peaceful nature of bonobos is largely influenced by lack of competition for resources.
 Bonobos, living in a separate environment, rely on ubiquitous, less patchy sources of food for their dietary needs.
 Unlike chimpanzees, bonobos need not wander to find food sources, and so competition between individuals is unnecessary.
 Given this hypothesis, shouldn’t there be lower rates of aggression amongst agricultural groups than hunter-gatherers, due to increased food availability?
 The evolutionary split between bonobos and chimpanzees occurred roughly 1 million years ago, and some authors have suggested that bonobos have undergone rapid aggressive behaviors since then (Hare et al. 2012).
 Recent work has shown that a gene linked to fight-or-flight expression, ADRA2c, missing from the bonobos and present in both humans and chimpanzees may provide at least one causal link for what has come to be known as the self-domestication hypothesis (Lee et al. 2018).

 So, what is happening with agriculture that we are not seeing in hunter-gatherers?
 The anthropologists Leslie White and Robert Carneiro would argue that we are seeing amplification due to increased scaling in population size.
 In the case of agriculture and population growth, the true wicked nature of humanity is simply revealed and placed on a stage for all to see.
 Nothing new has happened.
 Hunter-gatherers, whose lifeways are currently restricted by the resources available to them in their environment, possess a resource holding potential (RHP) which is effectively zero.
 Despite this fact, by their means of shame, hiding, and coercion, they reveal certain truths about human agency.
 The anthropologist Sherry Ortner proposed that systems of dominance we observe in society are systems of separate individuals’ competing willful projects.
 She later goes on to define “agency” as the ability to pursue said projects.
 Often, although one may possess the desire to actively pursue a project, the structure of one’s environment and the projects of others will keep one’s own projects from being pursued.
 Just as in agricultural societies, the desire is there in hunter-gatherers, yet unrealized due to the necessities their environment and culture places on their lifeway patterns.